Green economy, security in focus as Indonesia, Australia leaders meet in Sydney | Law-Order

 - Australia

-Meanwhile, Albanese announced a A$50 million ($33 million) initiative to attract private climate finance to Indonesia, and said Export Finance Australia would establish a $200 million capital financing facility with PT Perusahaan Listrik Negara (PLN) to support Indonesia's energy transition.
-Indonesia is Australia's 13th largest trading partner, and Australian investment in Indonesia totalled A$4.3 billion ($2.87 billion) in 2021, with coal as the top export, government data shows.
+Meanwhile, Albanese announced a A$50 million ($33 million) initiative to attract private climate finance to Indonesia and said Export Finance Australia would establish a $200 million capital financing facility with PT Perusahaan Listrik Negara (PLN) to support Indonesia's energy transition.
+Albanese also said Australia would also make visa changes to make business travel easier for visiting Indonesians.

-Two-way trade was worth A$23.3 billion, Albanese said.
-The meeting between the leaders was held at the harbourside Taronga Zoo, part of a regional conservation programme for Sumatran Tigers.
+The Southeast Asian country is Australia's 13th largest trading partner with two-way trade between the nations worth A$23.3 billion last year.
+Australian investment in Indonesia totalled A$4.3 billion ($2.87 billion) in 2021.
+The countries are negotiating a defence treaty, with leaders at the meeting also emphasizing the "importance of diplomacy to avoid the risks of miscalculation" in the Indo-Pacific region.

-Australia would make visa changes to make business travel easier for visiting Indonesians, Foreign Minister Penny Wong told ABC radio earlier on Tuesday.
-On AUKUS, Wong said Australia would be transparent as it discusses the plan to acquire nuclear-powered submarines in the next decade through the defence partnership with the U.S. and Britain.
+"All countries large and small have a collective responsibility to help keep the region peaceful, and Indonesia's contribution to regional security under the president's leadership has been central," Albanese told reporters.
+Widodo will travel to Papua New Guinea on Wednesday. ($1 = 1.5035 Australian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)